santoshlist/golem-workshop/06-exercise/README.md

 ## Deploy the exercise app

 1. Create a Deployment
-2. Create a Service of type ClusterIP (no external LoadBalancer)
+2. Create a Service of type LoadBalancer
 3. Create a ConfigMap with a USERNAME and inject it into the Deployment as an environment variable

 ## Improving the exercise app